Zipping Tate resolutions and exterior coalgebras: Homology triplets and complexes of coherent sheaves

 There is a complex $\gE^\dt$ of coherent sheaves on some projective space $\pW$ such that the following holds: \begin{itemize} \item[1.] {\bf Betti degrees.} For each integer $t$ with $0 \leq t \leq n$ the hypercohomology $\HH^j(\pW, \gE^\dt(-t))$ is nonzero iff $(j,t) = (d_p-p, d_p)$ for some $d_p \in B$. \item[2.] {\bf Homology strands.} The homology module $H^{-p}(\gE^\dt)$ of the complex is nonzero iff the $p$'th strand $[h_p, h_{p+1}-2]$ of $H$ is nonempty.
 In this case: \begin{itemize} \item[a.]
 The homology is $1$-regular. \item[b.]
 Its dimension is $h_{p+1}-2$. \item[c.]
 The smallest $i$ with $H^i(\pW, H^{-p}(\gE^\dt)(-i))$ nonzero is $i = h_p$. \end{itemize} \item[3.] {\bf Cohomology strands.} The cohomology module $H^{-p}(\gE^{*}[|B|-1])$ is nonzero iff the $p$'th strand $[c_p, c_{p+1}-2]$ of $C$ is nonempty.
 In this case: \begin{itemize} \item[a.]
 The cohomology is $1$-regular. \item[b.]
 Its dimension is $c_{p+1}-2$. \item[c.]
 The smallest $i$ with $H^i(\pW, H^{-p}(\gE^{*}[|B|-1])(-i))$ nonzero is $i = c_p$. \end{itemize} \end{itemize} \end{conjecture}

-\begin{remark} The above must be seen as a generalization of the notion of vector bundles with supernatural cohomology.
-When $H$ and $C$ are intervals, the conjecture is realized by vector bundles with supernatural cohomology and root sequence the negatives of $[0, n]\backslash B$. \end{remark}
+\begin{remark} The above definition generalizes the notion of a vector bundle with supernatural cohomology in the following sense: When $H$ and $C$ are intervals, the conjecture is realized by vector bundles with supernatural cohomology and root sequence the negatives of $[0, n]\backslash B$. \end{remark}